 “I wish to express my gratitude for the fine service provided by the Community Policing Unit which is so essential to those of us who are in need of their service.
 It is great to know that someone really cares and (is) there for us if the need arises.
 I believe (the Community Policing Officer) genuinely cares about those who he visits to check on their welfare. ”

-Officer Hagen is also involved in the Take-Me-Home Program which is a program designed to help in the location of autistic or special needs children in our area.
+Officer Tirbovich is also involved in the Take-Me-Home Program which is a program designed to help in the location of autistic or special needs children in our area.

 School Resource Officer

 The School Resource Officer is a resource for the administrators, staff, parents and students.
 The Officer lends assistance with daily problems that occur at the schools, including conflict resolution, truancy and safety issues (violence, drugs, etc.), The students are taught to understand the rules and laws, and the consequences of misbehavior.

 The Officer also assists in the educational process of students and staff.
 Students have received instruction on aspects of law, youth violence, drug and alcohol awareness, bullying, and gun safety.
 One such program is Escape School, a training program which teaches children how to escape from a potentially dangerous stranger.